- Single Crystal

 Therefore, 2 electrons in the 4S subshell and 1 electron in the 4p subshell.
 That means Gallium has three electrons in the outermost orbit, i.e. 4th orbit.
 Hence, Gallium has three valence electrons.

 Therefore, 2 electrons in 4S subshell and 3 electrons in the 4p subshell.
 That means Arsenic has 5 electrons in the outermost shell, i.e. 4th shell.
 Hence, Arsenic has five valence electrons.

 The potential energy required to remove these valence electrons from their parent atoms, quite smaller than that of any other inner electrons, in the atomic structure.

 The energy gap between valence band and conduction band in GaAs is 1.43 eV.
 Among, three most popular semiconductor materials are Silicon (Si), Germanium (Ga) and Gallium Arsenide (GaAs).
-GaAs has largest energy gap between valence band and conduction band.
+GaAs has the largest energy gap between valence band and the conduction band.